adidas Y-3 is all about the essence of futurism

 Clear example?
 The Dart Shirt, a somber and tonal garment you might not ever notice if it were to stroll by you, is as plain as shirts get.
 Inspired by “the connection between nature and technology” it represents this by hiding some function behind its simplistic form.

 Most worthy of note is how the buttons are hidden behind the shirts completely cotton build.
 It boasts some durability.
-But, perhaps more importantly, there is a clean finish that sticks to the brand’s futuristic and SciFi ambitions.
-All of this without sacrificing aesthetic appeal.
+But, perhaps, more importantly, there is a clean finish that sticks to the brand’s futuristic and SciFi ambitions (if you are into science fiction meets reality, check out this collaboration project with Virgin Galactic).
+However, one thing is always clear: all of this happens without sacrificing aesthetic appeal.

 In fact, nearly all of the pieces in Y-3’s extensive catalog are in a universally wearable Black or Grey.
 Perhaps that may be the one thing about these pieces that is remotely conventional.